-Since 1988, JAPONICA PARTNERS has built our track record by creating transformational investments with low risk high return.
+Since 1987, JAPONICA PARTNERS has built our track record by creating transformational investments with low risk high return.

 In the early 1980s, Japonica’s founder, while in the corporate finance department at Goldman, Sachs & Co, created a powerfully insightful family of financial performance indicators called Value Created/Destroyed (VCD) using stock and flow financial statement numbers.
 VCD financial performance indicators were first used by our founder to brief Goldman’s management committee on the firm’s most challenging corporate and government capital commitment situations.
 VCD indicators have been at the heart of all Japonica’s transformational investments.
 The public sector derivative of VCD, Citizens’ Wealth, provides significantly better historical and comparative insights into sovereign government financial performance.